jensstein/oandbackup/FAQ.md

 * [What is the difference to the famous Titanium Backup?](#what-is-the-difference-to-the-famous-titanium-backup)
 * [How can I open encrypted backups on my computer?](#how-can-i-open-encrypted-backups-on-my-computer)

+#### What is Neo-Backup?

+Neo-Backup (short NB) is a fork of [OAndBackup](https://gitlab.com/jensstein/oandbackup) (which is inactive) with the aim to keep such a great and useful FOSS backup and recovery tool alive beyond 202x.

+Most of the functionality and UI of the app was rewritten und now it shoud get more stable.
+It is also a goal to add features which could ease the backup/restore workflow with any device.

+NB requires root and allows you to backup individual apps and their data.
+Both backup and restore of individual programs one at a time, batch backup and restore of multiple programs, as well as scheduled backups are supported.

+Neo-Backup is part of the NeoApplications: https://github.com/NeoApplications

 #### What is OAndBackupX?

-OAndBackupX (short OABX) is a fork of [OAndBackup](https://gitlab.com/jensstein/oandbackup) (which is inactive) with the aim to bring it to 202x.
-For now most of the functionality and UI of the app are rewritten, next steps would be making it stable and adding some features which could ease the backup/restore workflow with any device.
-Requires root and allows you to backup individual apps and their data.
-Both backup and restore of individual programs one at a time and batch backup and restore of multiple programs are supported.
+OAndBackupX (short OABX) was the former name of the project.
+You may find some reference in here or in the in-app usage notes, we missed to change yet.
+The initial OABX release was in March 2020.
+The rename to NB took place more or less exactly at the second birthday of the project (between version 7 and 8), so stable version 7.0.0 still has the name OAndBackupX.

 #### Which Android Versions are supported?